jg-digital-media/jgdm_jobs_pathway/readme.md

 + `COMPLETED: 28-10-2025 ` - STAGE 5 — Create a Front-End Dashboard Template
 + `COMPLETED: 27-10-2025` - In WordPress → Pages → Add New → call it Dashboard, and assign the "Job Dashboard" template. `page-dashboard.php`

-+ ``COMPLETED: 28-10-2025 ` - STAGE 6 - Add a Front-end "Add Job" Form
++ `COMPLETED: 28-10-2025 ` - STAGE 6 - Add a Front-end "Add Job" Form

++ `COMPLETED: 30-10-2025` - CV/Resume on dashboard page has no custom field on CPT
-+ `TODO: ` - Add contact detail field to add job form
++ `COMPLETED: 30-10-2025` - Add contact detail field to add job form
++ `TODO: ` - Implement progess stats dashboard page for logged in user `/job-stats/`
-+ `TODO: ` - CV/Resume on dashboard page has no custom field on CPT
++ `TODO: ` - Page dashboard - remove job details from "job details" column.
+The idea being a page will be accessed that has this info.
++ `TODO: ` - Page dashboard - remove edit link from actions Column.
+Consider renaminf actions column to delete
++ `COMPLETED: 30-10-2025` - Page dashboard - implement delete button in actions column
++ `TODO: ` - Page dashboard - implement edit button in actions column
++ `TODO: ` - Single Job page -  Style input elements in edit state to improve UX
++ `TODO: ` - Style "Back to Dashboard" button - `/add-job/`
++ `TODO: ` - add job form - all fields should be required - Add message `/add-job/`
++ `TODO: ` - Use custom made login form with prototyped front end error messaging.
++ `TODO: ` - Use custom made registration form with prototyped front end error messaging.
 + `TODO: ` - Add background colour on hover for all form inputs `/add-job`
 + `TODO: ` - add-job-form.php - Description text area has no hover transition of background colour (filename as per prototype) `/add-job`
 + `TODO: ` - use the ACF Frontend Form Feature to create job application tracking details for a logged in user